caesarychp/President-University-Major-Association-Information-System-Mobile-Application/README.md

 The major associations at President University play a crucial role in enhancing the student experience by organizing events, providing support, and fostering a sense of community.
 However, managing and disseminating information about these associations can be challenging.
 This project aims to address these challenges by providing a mobile application that centralizes information, facilitates communication, and promotes engagement.

 ### Target Audience
-- **Students**: Access information about major associations, stay updated on events, and participate in association activities.
 - **Association Members**: Manage association information, communicate with members, and promote events.

 ## Features